Ashusf90/fahrenheit-non-zero-floating-point-scale/README.md

 - **44.44°J:** The "Cosmic Warmth" equilibrium.
 Minimum threshold for walking with exposed skin where solar radiation offsets convective loss. ( 44 / 100 )

 - **33.33°J:** Environmental Hazard.
 Water begins phase-shift.
 External insulation is mandatory.
 (100 / 3)

+Hi!
+This is a very interesting problem.

+I think using 98.6°F as the upper boundary introduces ambiguity because it is an average biological value rather than a precise physical constant.

+Here are a few possible approaches for defining a more robust "100% operational" anchor:

+### 1. Physiological Threshold-Based Anchor
+Instead of average body temperature, we could use a threshold where human performance is optimal (e.g., a range rather than a fixed value).

+### 2. System-Specific Definition
+Define "100%" based on the system’s intended use:
+- For human-centric models → peak cognitive/physical performance range
+- For engineering systems → maximum stable operating condition

+### 3. Normalized Scale Approach
+Define the scale independently of specific temperature values:
+- 0% → baseline (0°C)
+- 100% → defined relative to system constraints or performance metrics

+### 4. Scientific Anchor Alternative
+Consider thermodynamic or biological constants instead of averages.

+### Suggestion
+It might be useful to:
+- Define criteria for "operational completeness"
+- Allow the upper bound to be configurable depending on context

+I’d be happy to help explore this further or contribute to documentation updates.